Brahmagupta triangle: Generating Brahmagupta triangles

-The sequence $\{x_n\}$ is entry in the Online Encyclopedia of Integer Sequences (OEIS) and the sequence $\{y_n\}$ is entry in OEIS.
+The sequence } is entry in the Online Encyclopedia of Integer Sequences (OEIS) and the sequence } is entry in OEIS.

 Generalized Brahmagupta triangles

 In a Brahmagupta triangle the side lengths form an integer arithmetic progression with a common difference 1.
 A generalized Brahmagupta triangle is a Heronian triangle in which the side lengths form an arithmetic progression of positive integers.
 Generalized Brahmagupta triangles can be easily constructed from Brahmagupta triangles.
 If $t-1, t, t+1$ are the side lengths of a Brahmagupta triangle then, for any positive integer $k$, the integers $k(t-1), kt, k(t+1)$ are the side lengths of a generalized Brahmagupta triangle which form an arithmetic progression with common difference $k$.
 There are generalized Brahmagupta triangles which are not generated this way.
 A primitive generalized Brahmagupta triangle is a generalized Brahmagupta triangle in which the side lengths have no common factor other than 1.